aromalanil/react-rhino/README.md

 }
 ```

-## Online Playground
-[Here](https://codesandbox.io/s/react-rhino-example-svv5b) is a short demo project  to help familiarize with state management using React Rhino.

 ## API / Documentation
 `createRhinoState` is the only function you can directly import from the package.
 All other API elements are returned from this function.